CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 • Consider alternative therapy: If swallowing air persists despite trying these strategies, discuss alternative sleep apnea treatments with your doctor.
 Options might include oral appliances or BiPAP machines, like our new TTLIFE 25S BiPAP model.

-Additional Tips for a More Comfortable CPAP Experience
+Additional Tips for a More Comfortable CPAP Therapy Experience

 Here are some additional tips that can contribute to a more comfortable and successful CPAP therapy experience: